gzachos/oraclejdk-debian-installer/README.md

 -----
 [GNU GENERAL PUBLIC LICENSE // Version 2, June 1991](LICENSE)

-Note
+Notes
 -----
-This script was developed in order to cover personal needs and it is by no mean guaranteed to work properly on every system.
+- This script was developed in order to cover personal needs and it is by no mean guaranteed to work properly on every system.
+- This script does __not__ currently support installation of __Oracle® JDK 9__!

 Execution
 -----